South Africa has so much to offer!

 - Conversely once the summer rains begin, the animals tend to move away from the waterholes as they have usually eaten all the grasses in that area.
 So they head to the open plains to max out on the fresh new grass.

 Also South Africa has different climatic zones.
-So if you want to enjoy a safari in the Cape or Eastern Cape, with its winter rainfall, the above conditions don’t apply.
+So if you want to enjoy a safari in the Cape or Eastern Cape, with its winter/transitional rainfall, then the above conditions don’t apply.

 If you want summer weather in the Cape, then come from December to early March.
 And if a safari experience is also on your list, then choose a top-notch private game reserve that will maximize your game-viewing experience.
 Despite not being the best safari time.
 Or consider a safari in the Western Cape (Sanbona Game Reserve would be our recommendation) or an Eastern Cape Game safari.